Nutcracker Tea Party: Visit the land of sweets -ideas for a Nutcracker Ballet Themed Tea Party with themed food and pink and aqua decorations.

 Making Christmas Memories

 This little party truly was like a visit to the land of sweets right out of the four realms, and so much fun.
 I loved seeing the girls faces when they all saw it.
 And they were so adorable all dressed up in their fancy Christmas dresses discussing the ballet and enjoying their treats -making special Christmas memories, and happy holidays.
 This really is a great theme for any holiday get together.

-I had so much fun planning this party it may have to become a yearly tradition!
+I had such a fun time planning this party it may have to become a yearly tradition!

 With a Nutcracker Tea Party, life really is a party!